kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 - `slient` : The processor ignores errors returned by conditions, does not log them, and continues on to the next condition.
 - `propagate` : The processor returns the error up the pipeline.
 This will result in the payload being dropped from the collector.

-The recommended error mode is `ignore` and this will be used as default configuration.
+The recommended error mode is `ignore`, and this will be used as the default configuration.

 The OTTL context will be embedded in the OTTL statements (in progress with [issue #29017](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29017)) and will be available in the upcoming beta version.
-The solution will not implement the context as configuration parameter.
+The solution will not implement the context as a configuration parameter.

 To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processor will be near the end of the pipeline chain, before the exporters.